 Due diligence in Europe

 Most significantly, PSD2 (Payment Service Directive) calls for considerably tougher rules on verifying the identities of payment service users.
 PSPs must apply “strong customer authentication” for senders who initiate electronic payments.
 Based on the definition given in the Directive, this means that two-factor authentication will be the minimum standard.
 Unless the senders themselves have committed fraud, PSPs that do not comply with this requirement will be responsible for any losses due to identity fraud.

 In August 2016, the European Commission amended their due diligence requirements in AMLD 4.1:

 The Due Diligence requirements are now more stringent.
 There are fewer scenarios where SDD (Simplified Due Diligence) for eMoney are allowable.
 There are more situations where CDD (Customer Due Diligence) need to be re-done.
 And, there has been an expansion of the definition of high risk, wherein enhanced due diligence is necessary (including remote transactions).

-“Trulioo is all about simplifying the complexities of identity verification”, said Kim Hong, VP of Marketing at Trulioo.
+“Trulioo is all about simplifying the complexities of identity verification,” said Kim Hong, SVP of marketing at Trulioo.
 “We take great pride in keeping you up-to-date on the latest regulations, technologies and best practices to help you fulfill your compliance requirements, lower your risk of fraud, and improve your customer experience.”